Jamaat al Muslimeen coup attempt: Coup d'état attempt

 On Friday 27 July 1990 the Jamaat al Muslimeen attempted to stage a coup d'état against the government of Trinidad and Tobago.
-Their first act was the bombing of the Police Headquarters at around 5:50pm which by nightfall was completely gutted by fire.
+Their first act was the bombing of the Police Headquarters at around 5:50 pm which by nightfall was completely gutted by fire.
 Almost simultaneously, forty-two insurgents led by Bilaal Abdullah stormed the Red House, the seat of Parliament, and took Robinson and most of his cabinet hostage, while seventy-two of their accomplices led by Yasin Abu Bakr attacked the offices of Trinidad and Tobago Television (TTT), the only television station in the country at that time.
-The National Broadcasting Service (NBS Radio 610AM) and the Trinidad Broadcasting Company - Radio Trinidad 730AM, the only two radio stations in the country were also attacked.
+The National Broadcasting Service (NBS Radio 610AM) and the Trinidad Broadcasting Company – Radio Trinidad 730AM, the only two radio stations in the country were also attacked.
 At 6.20 pm, Yasin Abu Bakr first appeared on television and announced that the government had been overthrown and that he was negotiating with the army.
 He called for calm and said that there should be no looting.

 Prime Minister Robinson was beaten, degraded and shot in the lower right leg when he tried to order the army to attack the militants.
 The army and the police responded by sealing off the area around the Red House.
 Widespread looting and arson took place in Port of Spain and other parts of the East–West Corridor, but the remainder of the country was calm.
 American Airlines and British Airways cancelled all flights to the capital city.
-A state of emergency was declared by acting president Emmanuel Carter at 9:00am on Saturday 28th.
+A state of emergency was declared by acting president Emmanuel Carter at 9:00 am on Saturday 28th.

 Several cabinet members who had not been present in the Red House at the time of the attack set up office in the Trinidad Hilton.
 After four broadcasts by the Jamaat, the army on the night of 27 July took control of the TTT transmitters on Cumberland Hill and Gran Couva, thus taking TTT off the air.
 The establishment of an alternative broadcast facility initially at Cumberland Hill and then Camp Ogden allowed members of the government and the army to disseminate official broadcasts to the public.
-The takeover by the Jamaat of Radio Trinidad 730AM which was adjacent to TTT failed and secured by the army.
-The firebombing of NBS Radio 610AM also failed and remained online during the ordeal.
-On the night of July 27, the Jamaat were isolated by the army at both Red House and TTT locations with no access to radio and television for propaganda.
+The takeover by the Jamaat of Radio Trinidad 730AM which was adjacent to TTT failed, and the station was secured by the army.
+The firebombing of NBS Radio 610AM also failed, and it remained online during the ordeal.
+On the night of 27 July, the Jamaat were isolated by the army at both Red House and TTT locations with no access to radio and television for propaganda.
 After six days of negotiations with an amnesty agreement in place, the Jamaat al Muslimeen surrendered on 1 August and were taken into custody.